Assistant Professor of Public HealthHealth Sciences Research Institute

 1988-1992 - B.A.
 (Biology), University of Colorado

-A major emphasis for us is on the molecular evolution of taste perception.
+A second emphasis in my work is on the molecular evolution of taste perception.
 Taste perception plays a vital role in animal nutrition and health.
-By enabling the detection of nutrients and toxins in foods and other substances in the environment, taste enables response: consumption or avoidance.
-The importance of this role to fitness suggests that taste perception and its underlying mechanisms have been under intense selective pressures throughout the course of human evolution.
-We investigate these pressures by analyzing genetic diversity in taste receptors, functional variation, and perception in humans, chimpanzees, and other primates.
+By enabling the detection of nutrients and toxins, taste enables response: consumption or avoidance.
+The importance of this role to fitness suggests that taste perception and its underlying mechanisms are under intense pressures from natural selection.
+I investigate these pressures by analyzing genetic diversity in taste receptors, functional variation, and perception in humans, chimpanzees, and other primates.

 A complete list of my publications, along with reprints, can be found here.
 Most of my publications are also listed in PubMed.